 to design and implement a data warehouse system for an energy company.

-What technical skills, certifications, languages, tools, databases,
+What technical skills, certifications, languages, tools, databases, Operating systems are required?

 Aside from technical skills, what other important attributes, do you need for the job?

 Very articulate communication, peoples, writing and presentation skills.